EarthEdSTEM/earthed-iot-programs-tutorials/T_IoT_Network.md

 -----------------
 In this set of tutorials, we will aim to simulate an IoT System.
 We will use several micro:bit computers, communicating wirelessly, to trigger an event.
 <br>
-This set of tutorials require a micro:bit computer, IoT:Bit sheild and battery pack for each device on the system, plus one more to simulate the Gateway. <br>
+This set of tutorials require a micro:bit computer, GPIO shield and battery pack for each device on the system, plus one more to simulate the Gateway. <br>
 In addition, you will need devices and connectors, depending on how you configure your system.<br>
 There are three parts to this tutorial.
-Each part will create a new file, which can be accessed later.
+Each part will create a new file, which can be accessed later or re-used to create other projects.

 ## Section 1 - Code an actuator device
 ![](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/T_Fan/Fan_Banner.gif)
 Code an actuator device
 ---------------------
 Each section requires its own micro:bit computer and MakeCode file.
 We will start this section by preparing an actuator device.
-For this example it will be a fan, but other devices can be subsituted.<br>
+An actuator is a component of a machine that is responsible for moving and controlling a mechanism or system, for example by opening a valve.
+In this tutorial, the actuator will be a fan, but other devices can be subsituted.<br>

 ### Step 1 Connections
 Connections
 -----------------
 Connect the components and then set the Radio Group.
 Each device that you want to communicate with, needs to be in the same Radio Group.
-1. Connect one micro:bit, one Sensor:Bit, one battery pack and one connector wire.
+1. Connect one micro:bit, one GPIO shield, one battery pack and one connector wire.
 2. Drag a ``||radio: Set Radio Group||`` block into the ``||Basic: on start||`` block.<br>
 3. Set the **Radio Group to 1**.
 This number can be changed if you are getting interferance, so longer as other devices in your system are matched